By Roberta M. Dwyer, DVM, MS, DACVPM

 Good farm management is key to preventing diarrhea.
 These practices include the following:

-* Work with your veterinarian to develop a comprehensive preventive medicine program for your broodmares and foals.
+- Work with your veterinarian to develop a comprehensive preventive medicine program for broodmares, foals, and other horses on the farm.

 Roberta M. Dwyer, DVM, MS, DACVPM, is a Professor at the University of Kentucky’s Department of Animal and Food Sciences.